 From time to time the school may charge fees to its families for the purpose of funding expenses related to athletics, transportation, classroom supplies, band, orchestra, art, elective courses, activities, field trips, etc. All charges and fees must be authorized by the Principal.
 All financial obligations must be rectified prior to registration for the upcoming school year.
-Students with outstanding balances will not be issued report cards.
+Students with outstanding balances will not be issued report cards or be permitted to register for the next school year.
 In cases of financial hardship, parents should inquire with the School office about receiving a fee waiver.